What Happens After You Register for GST in Canada?

 - Professional fees

-You claim ITCs on your GST/HST return — they reduce what you owe CRA.
-If you're on the Quick Method your ITCs are already built into the flat rate, so you generally can't claim them separately.
-The Quick Method accounts for them in the lower remittance rate.
+You claim ITCs on your GST/HST return, and they reduce what you owe CRA.
+If you're on the Quick Method, ITCs on your day-to-day expenses are built into the flat rate, so you generally can't claim those separately.
+You can still claim ITCs on capital purchases like equipment and vehicles, so keep those receipts.

 Filing Your First GST Return